Convergence of Hessian estimator from random samples on a manifold with boundary

 They implement HLLE by using the fact that the kernel space of $\mathscr{H}$ consists of linear functions under the assumption that the manifold $M$ is isometric to a connected open subset in $\mathbb{R}^d$.
 However, in general, the kernel space of $\mathscr{H}$ is more complicated and the behavior of the Hessian energy $\mathscr{H}(f)$ when $M$ is a general manifold with non-trivial geometry and topology is unknown.
 It is worth mentioning that a different interpretation about Hessian Eigenmap and its validity in view of locally linear embedding can be found in \cite{LC21}.

 We shall elaborate the mathematical challenge when we study HLLE.
+In particular, for a given manifold, can we characterize the functions which minimize the Hessian energy $\mathscr{H}(f)$?
 On a closed $d$-dimensional smooth Riemannian manifold, we can calculate the first variation of Hessian energy $\mathscr{H}(f)$ and derive its Euler-Lagrange equation.
-Consider a variation of $f$ via $f+th$, where $t\in(-\varepsilon, \varepsilon)$ and $h:M\to\mathbb{R}$ is a perturbation function.
-The variation of Hessian energy is
+We remind the reader that Euler-Lagrange equation is a necessary condition for $f$ to be a minimizer.